ChandlerJayCalkins/ChandlerJayCalkins.github.io/wonkywizards.md

 - Made by team of 7 people in about 12 weeks
 - My roles on the team:
 	- Game Design Lead
+		- Came up with idea for game
+		- Designed gameplay mechanics
+		- Created backstory
+		- Guided others with creative ambiguity
 	- Software Architecture Co-Lead
+		- Taught rest of the team how to use Unity
+		- Guided others with coding problems
 	- Responsible for:
 		- Player controls
 			- Movement